Jabiru: Food and feeding habits

 The jabiru lives in large groups near rivers and ponds and eats prodigious quantities of frogs, fish, snakes, snails, insects, and other invertebrates.
 It will even eat fresh carrion and dead fish, such as those that die during dry spells, and thus help maintain the quality of isolated bodies of water.
 They feed in flocks and usually forage by wading in shallow water.
 Jabirus detect prey more through tactile sensation than vision.
 They feed by holding their open bill at a 45-degree angle to the water.
 When prey is contacted, the storks close their bill, draw it out of the water, and throw their head back to swallow.
 Fish around 8 to 20 cm are typically taken, though larger fish weighing up to at least 500 g and eels up to 80 cm can be taken.
-It is an opportunistic feeder.
-In one instance, when house mice experienced a population explosion in an agricultural area, several hundred jabirus could be seen in each field feeding on the rodents (unusual for a bird that's rarely seen in large numbers anywhere).
-On rare occasions, jabirus have been seen attempting to kleptoparasitize the two smaller storks it co-exists with, the wood and maguari storks.
+It is an opportunistic feeder: in one instance, when house mice experienced a population explosion in an agricultural area, several hundred jabirus could be seen in each field feeding on the rodents – this was unusual for a bird that is rarely seen in large numbers anywhere.
+Rarely, jabirus attempt to kleptoparasitize the two smaller storks it co-exists with, the wood and maguari storks.